vaginessa/SyntaxView/README.md

 syntaxView.loadFile(file, "monokai");
 ```

-and set the Progressbar loading spinner to match whichever theme you use:
+You can also set the ProgressBar loading spinner colour to match whichever theme you use:
 ```java
 syntaxView.setLoadingColor(Color.parseColor("#00ffcc"));
 ```